Former Chinese trade negotiator explains why Trump re-election is best for China

 "Trump talks about material interests, not politics."

-A former Chinese trade negotiator says President Trump's style of being a straight shooter makes his re-election the best thing for U.S-China trade relations.
+A former Chinese trade negotiator says President Trump's style of being a straight shooter makes his re-election the best thing for U.S.-China trade relations.

 Continue Reading Below